Home Office: Criticism

+Windrush scandal

+The Windrush scandal resulted in some British citizens being wrongly deported, along with a further compensation scheme for those affected, and a wider debate on the Home Office hostile environment policy.

+The first allegations about the targeting of pre-1973 Caribbean migrants started in 2013.
+In 2018, the allegations were put to the home secretary in the House of Commons, and resulted in the resignation of the then home secretary.
 In 2019, the Home Office admitted to multiple breaches of data protection regulations in the handling of its Windrush compensation scheme.
 The department sent emails to Windrush migrants which revealed the email address of other Windrush migrants to whom the email was sent.
 The data breach concerned five different emails, each of which was sent to 100 recipients.
 In April 2019, the Home Office admitted to revealing 240 personal email addresses of EU citizens applying for settled status in the UK.
 The email addresses of applicants were incorrectly sent to other applicants to the scheme.
 In response to these incidents, the Home Office pledged to launch an independent review of its data protection compliance.

 In 2019, the Court of Appeal issued a judgement which criticised the Home Office's handling of immigration cases.
 The judges stated that the "general approach [by the home secretary, Sajid Javid] in all earnings discrepancy cases [has been] legally flawed".
 The judgement relates to the Home Office's interpretation of Section 322(5) of the Immigration Rules.

 In November 2020, the Equality and Human Rights Commission, a statutory body that investigates breaches of the Equality Act 2010 published a report concluding that the Home Office had a "lack of organisation-wide commitment, including by senior leadership, to the importance of equality and the Home Office's obligations under the equality duty placed on government departments".
 The report noted that the Home Office's pursuit of the "hostile environment" policy from 2012 onwards "accelerated the impact of decades of complex policy and practice based on a history of white and black immigrants being treated differently".
 Caroline Waters, the interim chair of the EHRC, described the treatment of Windrush immigrants by the Home Office as a "shameful stain on British history".

+Aderonke Apata

+Aderonke Apata, a Nigerian LGBT activist, made two asylum claims that were both rejected by the Home Office in 2014 and on 1 April 2015 respectively, due to her previously having been in a relationship with a man and having children with that man.
+In 2014, Apata said that she would send an explicit video of herself to the Home Office to prove her sexuality.
+This resulted in her asylum bid gaining widespread support, with multiple petitions created in response, which gained hundreds of thousands of signatures combined.
+On 8 August 2017, after a thirteen-year legal battle and after a new appeal from Apata was scheduled for late July, she was granted refugee status in the United Kingdom by the Home Office.